AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-ref-types.md

 # Referrer Type

-By tracking and recording the visitors’' referring sites for each visit, you can determine how visitors found out about your site for each visit.
+By tracking and recording the visitors'' referring sites for each visit, you can determine how visitors found out about your site for each visit.

 The list below defines the various types of referrers: